putyourlightson/craft-element-status-events/README.md

 # Element Status Events Module for Craft CMS 3

-The Element Status Events module provides events that are triggered whenever an element’s status changes.
-It is intended to be used a helper module for other Craft modules and plugins.
+The Element Status Events extension provides events that are triggered whenever an element’s status changes.
+It is intended to be used a helper component for other Craft modules and plugins.

-Note that the events are triggered only when elements are saved.
-An entry that is enabled with a future post date will not automatically trigger the event when the post date is reached.
-For that functionality, take a look at the [Published Event](https://github.com/sjelfull/craft3-publishedevent) plugin.

 To get an understanding of how the module works, read the [Challenge #6 – The Chicken or the Egg](https://craftcodingchallenge.com/challenge-6-the-chicken-or-the-egg) solution.

-## License

-This module is licensed for free under the MIT License.

 ## Requirements